carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .challenge}

 A process script can contain any string format supported by the Groovy programming language.
-In practice this allows us to use string interpolation, such as variable substitutions and use multiline string as in the script above.
+In practice this allows us to use string interpolation, such as variable substitutions and use multi-line string as in the script above.
 Refer to [String interpolation](https://seqera.io/training/#_string_interpolation) for more information.

 Since Nextflow uses the same Bash syntax for variable substitutions, `$variable`, in strings, Bash variables need to be escaped using `\` character.